top of page

 Examples

-• Privacy notices with clear language and short paragraphs.
+• Privacy notices with short paragraphs and language readers understand.

 • Cookie notices with icons for different cookie types.